José Sarukhán Kermez: Fellowships

-Sarukhán has been elected a Fellow of many professional societies, including the Association for Tropical Biology and Conservation (1996), U.S. National Academy of Sciences, the American Association for the Advancement of Science, the Royal Society, the Academia de Ciencias de América Latina and the American Academy of Arts and Sciences.
+Sarukhán has been elected a Fellow of many professional societies, including the Association for Tropical Biology and Conservation (1996), U.S. National Academy of Sciences, the American Association for the Advancement of Science, the Royal Society, the Mexican Academy of Sciences, the National College, the Academia de Ciencias de América Latina and the American Academy of Arts and Sciences.

 Awards and recognition

 Nine universities have awarded him honorary doctorates.
 He received the 2017 Tyler Prize for Environmental Achievement.

 José Sarukhán Kermez is the recipient of the Lifetime Achievement Award (Champions of the Earth) in 2016.

 In 1990 the Mexican federal government awarded him the National Prize for Arts and Sciences in the Physics, Mathematics, and Natural Sciences category.

+In June 2025 he was appointed as Chevalier (Knight) of the French Legion of Honor by the French Government.